 Tip: To check the tide schedule, visit TidesChart and see if you can plan your visit during both low tide and sunset on a clear day for the ultimate experience.

-My absolute favorite lobster roll of all time is here at Sesuit Harbor Cafe.
-Overlooking the harbor where you can watch fishing boats come and go, the casual restaurant has picnic tables set-up on their uncovered patio, as well as a raw bar, and you’re able to bring your own drinks with you.
+My absolute favorite lobster roll of all time is at Sesuit Harbor Café.
+Overlooking the harbor where you can watch fishing boats come and go, the casual restaurant has picnic tables set-up on their uncovered patio, as well as a raw bar, and it’s also BYOB.
 Many people make a night of it and bring a table cloth, coolers of beer and wine, and really enjoy the scenery.
 The seafood here is excellent, and this is one of the best seafood experiences you can have on Cape Cod.

 Tip: Because of its popularity, Sesuit Harbor gets very crowded, and wait times just to place your order can be up to 45 minutes to an hour during prime times (think anywhere from 4-8p most days of the week).
 And that’s just to place your order, not even grab an available table.
 If you’re visiting Cape Cod for the first time, this may seem a bit stressful if you’re not prepared, and you’ll need a lot of patience if you plan to visit.
 But the food and atmosphere are worth it if you’re up for the challenge!

-To avoid as many crowds as possible, I suggest doing a late lunch around 2-3p on a weekday.
+To avoid as many crowds as possible, I suggest doing a late lunch around 2-3p on a weekday at Sesuit.
 You’ll still likely have to wait, but it won’t be as bad as prime dinner time.
 Or, you may get lucky and not have to wait at all.
 In my experience, Sundays for dinner also tend to be less crowded.

 13. Get An Official Cape Cod Sweatshirt At Cuffy’s